jessonfoo/p001/week_1/readme.md

 **Submitting your work**

-You need to submit your work through a google form (TBD) <!-- `[this google form](https://docs.google.com/a/devbootcamp.com/forms/d/1ZnjWLxOqcIg92upyYGlD-7kmJzAdpTbjezHB1YQ34fY/viewform) --> by Sunday at 11:59pm.
+You need to submit your work through a google form (TBD) by Sunday at 11:59pm.
 Expect to submit your links for each of the following:

 * Your new website
 * Each html page created in `unit1_week1` folder